 We compared the three approaches via a between-subjects user study, in which we asked participants to complete five assignments using our interfaces.
-Each assignment asked participants to find key performance-affecting differences for a before/after request-flow graph pair obtained from Ursa Minor [1].
-Four of the five assignments used graphs derived from real problems observed in the system.
-These problems are described in more detail in Sambasivan et al. [30].
+Each assignment asked participants to find key performanceaffecting differences for a before/after request-flow graph pair obtained from Ursa Minor [1].
+Four of the five assignments used graphs output by Spectroscope for real problems that were either observed in the system or injected into it.
+These problems are described further in Sambasivan et al. [32].